ADP: Danielle Estell (email@example.com)

 Fraternity and sorority life promotes high academic standards as well as fulfills a commitment towards philanthropic pursuits.
 Chapters in the IFC collaborate with the other fraternities and sororities in the Intergreek Council (IGC) in addition to many other organizations on campus to undertake philanthropic and community service endeavors.
 Additionally, the IFC and IGC partner up with campus service initiatives such as Relay for Life and Columbia Community Outreach for events that promote Greek-wide bonding and reinforce a positive presence in the community.

 Please use this site as a resource to become familiar with the fraternity system at Columbia.
-Feel free to contact the IFC Executive Board members at email@example.com if you have any questions or concerns.
+Feel free to contact our president at firstname.lastname@example.org if you have any questions or concerns.
 We appreciate the continued support of our members, peers, administration, and neighborhood that allows for such a thriving community!

 We welcome you to visit these related links: